 An ex-General Motors Co.
-(GM) engineer and her husband were found guilty of stealing trade secrets on hybrid-car technology from the automaker to help develop such vehicles in China.
+(GM:US) engineer and her husband were found guilty of stealing trade secrets on hybrid-car technology from the automaker to help develop such vehicles in China.

 A federal court jury in Detroit reached the verdicts Nov.
 30 after a trial that started Nov.
 5. Jurors began deliberating yesterday.

 The U.S. claimed Shanshan Du, the ex-GM employee, copied the Detroit-based company’s private information on the motor control of hybrids and provided documents to her husband, Yu Qin.
 Prosecutors accused Qin of using the data to seek business ventures or employment with GM’s competitors, including the Chinese automaker Chery Automobile Co.

 Qin was convicted of all seven counts.
 Du was convicted on three counts, including conspiracy to possess trade secrets without authorization.
 She was acquitted on wire fraud charges.

 General Motors contended that the secrets are worth more than $40 million, prosecutors said.
 Lawyers for both defendants, who pleaded not guilty, argued that the information didn’t consist of trade secrets, wasn’t stolen and was useless for other companies.

 The U.S. alleged that Du, an electrical engineer who worked at GM from 2000 to March 2005, sought assignment to the company’s hybrid work project to gain access to information on the motor control of such vehicles.

 The U.S. claims that Du began providing GM documents to her husband for use in a company they had started, Millennium Technology International.
 Du copied material and Qin developed a plan to sell hybrid vehicle technology through a joint venture in China, the U.S. said.